Shamrock Club honors 2 for Irish heritage

 You have free articles remaining.

 Dennis Boland's Irish ancestry dates back to the 1800s when the potato famine forced family members to leave Ireland for hope of a better life in America.
-The family settled in Crawford County where his parents, Daniel Boland and Mary Rita Finley, raised 14 kids – nine boys and five girls - on a dairy farm in Seneca.
+The family settled in Crawford County where his parents, Daniel Boland and Mary Rita Finley, raised 14 kids, on a dairy farm in Seneca.
 He and his wife Robin have six adult children and 11 grandkids.